 Before writing a response, have a look at the company’s website and read through the brand values.
 Matching your response to these values, and aligning them to your own values and experiences, shows the employer that you will be a fitting addition to their company and teams.

-If you have ever held a job in retail or customer service, make sure to mention skills such as point-of-sale handling, bagging and gift-wrapping.
+If you have ever held a retail or customer service job, make sure to mention skills such as point-of-sale handling, bagging and gift-wrapping.

 4. Listing your availability